Samkhyakarika: Number of verses

-The Karika, wrote ancient Hindu scholars Gaudapada and Vacaspati Misra, contains seventy two verses.
+The Samkhyakarika, wrote ancient Hindu scholars Gaudapada and Vacaspati Misra, contains seventy two verses.
 However, Gaudapada commented on the first sixty nine, leading 19th-century colonial era scholars to suggest that the last three may have been added later.
-With the discovery of 6th-century manuscripts of translations of the Indian text into Chinese language, it became clear that by the 6th-century, the Karika had seventy two verses.
-The Chinese version includes commentary on the Karika, but for unknown reasons, skips or misses the commentary on verse sixty three.
+With the discovery of 6th-century manuscripts of translations of the Indian text into Chinese language, it became clear that by the 6th-century, the Samkhyakarika had seventy two verses.
+The Chinese version includes commentary on the Samkhyakarika, but for unknown reasons, skips or misses the commentary on verse sixty three.

 In mid 20th-century, the first manuscript of Yuktidipika was discovered in India, which is a review and commentary on the Karika.
 Yuktidipika, for unknown reasons, skipped commenting on verses sixty through sixty three, verse sixty five and sixty six, but reviews and analyzes the remaining 66 of 72 verses.

 The medieval era Matharavrtti text states that the Karika has seventy three verses.
-In contrast, verse seventy two of the surviving 6th-century CE Karika declares that its original had just seventy verses, implying that a more ancient version of Samkhya-karika once existed.
+In contrast, verse seventy two of the surviving 6th-century CE Karika declares that its original had just seventy verses, implying that a more ancient version of Samkhyakarika once existed.
 Scholars have attempted to produce a critical edition, by identifying the most ancient original set of seventy verses, but this effort has not produced a consensus among scholars.
 In terms of content, importance and meaning, the text is essentially the same regardless of which version of the manuscript is referred to.

 Meter

-Each verse of the philosophical Samkhya-karika text is composed in a precise mathematical meter, that repeats in a musical rhythm of an Arya meter (also called the Gatha, or song, meter).
+Each verse of the philosophical Samkhyakarika text is composed in a precise mathematical meter, that repeats in a musical rhythm of an Arya meter (also called the Gatha, or song, meter).
 Every verse is set in two half stanza with the following rule: both halves have exactly repeating total instants and repeating sub-total pattern in the manner of many ancient Sanskrit compositions.
 The stanza is divided into feet, each feet has four instants, with its short syllable counting as one instant (matra), while the long syllable prosodically counts are two instants.

-Each verse of Karika are presented in four quarters (two quarters making one half), the first quarter has exactly three feet (12 beats), the second quarter four and half feet (18 beats), the third quarter of every verse has three feet (12 beats again), while the fourth quarter has three and a half plus an extra short syllable at its end (15 beats).
+Each verse of the Samkhyakarika is presented in four quarters (two quarters making one half).
+The first quarter has exactly three feet (12 beats), the second quarter four and half feet (18 beats), the third quarter of every verse has three feet (12 beats again), while the fourth quarter has three and a half plus an extra short syllable at its end (15 beats).
 Thus, metrically, the first half stanza of every verse of this philosophical text has thirty instants, the second has twenty seven.

 Contents

-Samkhya emerged in the Vedic tradition, states Gerald Larson, and the Karika is an important text that was the fruit of those efforts.
+Samkhya emerged in the Vedic tradition, states Gerald Larson, and the Samkhyakarika is an important text that was the fruit of those efforts.